 New risks and side effects associated with our product candidates may be discovered during clinical testing.
 Our product candidates also may experience stability issues.
 For these or other reasons, we may need to reformulate our product candidates.
 Such reformulation may require us to conduct additional nonclinical studies or clinical trials to bridge or demonstrate the comparability of our modified product candidate to earlier versions, which could delay our clinical development plan or marketing approval for our product candidate.
 Reformulating a product candidate may also result in a delay in continuing a clinical trial.
 There can be no assurance that we will not experience delays in the completion of a clinical trial or in the commencement and completion of our future trials due to the need to reformulate our product candidates and subsequently discuss with or receive authorization from regulatory authorities to implement these changes in clinical trials.
-Additionally, reformulating a product candidate may cause us to experience a shortage in supply or cause the cost to manufacture our product candidate to increase.
-Any reformulation of our product candidates could substantially increase the costs and expenses of developing our product candidates and delay such development and marketing approval.
+Additionally, reformulating a product candidates could substantially increase the costs and expenses of developing our product candidates and delay such development and marketing approval.